rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 ## Picking a task

-Having facilitated countless coding katas at our meetup in Berlin, I hereby promise that a task can not be small enough for an hour of pair programming.
+Having facilitated countless coding katas at our meetup in Berlin, I hereby promise that a task cannot be small enough for an hour of pair programming.
 [Kata-Log](http://kata-log.rocks/), a list of coding exercises compiled by the amazing [@egga_de](https://twitter.com/egga_de) is a great source of inspiration for me.

 My personal take on the task is this though: I love to use production code as an exercise.
 What I did in the past is to pick something I have done recently in a code base and delete most tests and the implementation.
 If the code base is too big, it might make sense to delete distracting aspects of it for the exercise.